Foo-Manroot/foo-manroot.github.io/_posts/2018-12-26-cybercamp-medium-2.markdown

 _Et voilà_, we have two possible candidates.
 We have to wait to know which one to use.

-We can't decrypt the normal file like that.
-We can only decrypt a _device file_.
+As the utility to decrypt the partition expects the image to be a _device_ file and we only have a _regular_ file, we have to first make the conversion.
 In Unix filesystems everything is a file, and devices (disks, keyboards, mics...) aren't an exception.
-However, there are different types of files (named pipes, regular files, sockets...)
-To convert a _regular file_ into a _device file_ we use the _loop device_, combined with the `losetup` utility.
+However, there are different types of files (named pipes, regular files, sockets...).
+To convert a _regular file_ into a _device file_ we use the _loop device_, using the `losetup` utility.
 After executing `sudo losetup /dev/loop0 volume.bin -o 32256` (remember that we want to decrypt the partition that starts at sector 63) we may continue working with `/dev/loop0`.

 Now that we have the partition ready, we can use the `cryptsetup` utility to gather more information about the key that we should use: